SaulLu/arkhn-pypa/README.md

 #### Use of a virtual environment
-For development purpose, we use a virtualenv to have the same librairy versions.
+For development purpose, we use a virtualenv to have the same library versions.

 **Initiate the virtual environment**
 This step has to be done only once.